Setting The Standard For

 Decarbonised Revenue, Generational Stability

-By growing the biomass required for conversion to biochar, farmers can begin to generate new income streams that will help build the financial legacy that future generations will require to continue farming in Wales.
+By growing the biomass required for conversion to biochar, farmers can generate new income streams & start building the financial legacy required for future generations to continue farming in Wales.

-Managing existing woodlands, hedgerows and newly established areas of agroforestry over short harvesting cycles enhances biogenic carbon dynamics by increasing the rate of photosynthetic capture and ensuring that a higher proportion of captured carbon is stabilised in durable forms - such as biochar.
+Short-rotation harvesting of existing woodlands, hedgerows and new agroforestry systems enhances biogenic carbon dynamics.
+It also accelerates photosynthetic capture rates, and ensures that more captured carbon becomes stabilised in durable forms like biochar.
 This adaptive management approach is critical in an era of increasing climatic volatility.

 For The Private Sector...